sunnyMiglani/MarkdownBlogPosts/CloudComputing.md

 2. Differences:
    - VMs provide HARDWARE level virtualisation, containers provide OS level virtualisation
    - VMs need more time than containers for provisioning
-   - Virtualisation is slower in VMS in comparison to containers except for networking
+   - Virtualisation is slower than VMS in comparison to containers except for networking
    - VM tenants are usually isolated, but containers provide process level isolation to tenants.

 ### Docker in Detail (WHY THO??!?)